by Deborah Brevoort

 In 1937, after performing a sold-out concert in Princeton, NJ, internationally renowned singer Marian Anderson was refused a room at the whites-only Nassau Inn.
-With nowhere to go, Albert Einstein invites her to stay in his home, beginning an intimate friendship between two icons that lasts a lifetime.
-Based on actual events during a turbulent time in our nation’s history, Deborah Brevoort’s new play offers a rare glimpse into what transpired that fateful evening.
+With nowhere to go, Albert Einstein invited her to stay in his own home, sparking a lifelong friendship.
+Based on actual events, this insightful new play offers a rare glimpse into real-life struggles faced by two 20th century icons.

 Fingal has a small job: to fact check articles for one of the best magazines in the country.
 Jim Fingal’s boss has given him a big assignment: apply his skill to a groundbreaking piece by legendary author John D’Agata.
 And now, Jim Fingal has a huge problem: John made up the majority of his article.
 What starts professional quickly becomes profane as one question rises to the surface: Can Jim Fingal ever just shut the fact up?

 Music and lyrics by Michael Holland

 Book by David Simpatico

 In a small New York City jury room, on "the hottest day of the year," twelve men debate the fate of a young defendant charged with murdering his father.
 In form, TWELVE ANGRY MEN is a courtroom drama; in purpose, it's a crash course in those passages of the U.S. Constitution that promise defendants a fair trial and the presumption of innocence.